What is a pathology report?

 All the information in pathology results is considered together when deciding which treatments to offer you and their likely benefits.
 No one piece of information should be looked at on its own – it always needs to be related to all your other results.

 Questions to ask

-To find out more about your pathology report, take a look at our list of suggested questions to ask your doctor and what they mean for your diagnosis.
+You might want to take a look at our list of suggested questions to ask your doctor about your results.